 - Customized paid social media posts

-- Customized one-day food navigator training (Digital and in-person options)
+- Customized on-day food navigator training

 - Evaluation and reporting services

 The unintended benefits of the intervention include: